Buinho-Creative-Hub/Toilet-Seat-Piece/README.md

 ## Problem

-Buinho FabLab's bathrom's toilet seat was loose due to loose nuts and oxidation.
+Buinho FabLab's bathroom's toilet seat was loose due to loose nuts and oxidation.

 ## Solution